 I was born in Ireland in 1976 and moved to Melbourne Australia in 2011.
-Up until then the path in life was writing, recording, and touring a succession of albums, six in total, most funded by the exhibition and sale of my artwork.
+Until then the path in life was writing, recording, touring a succession of albums, six in total, mainly funded by the exhibition and sale of my art.
 In Australia I became a Dad, studied, graduated, and worked as a graphic designer for a number of years.

 "Though he went on to simultaneously..."

 APOLOGIES!!!
-I momentarily slipped into a past life of third-person chest beating in an attempt to get that festival application, radio slot etc..YAWN (shudder emoji)
+I momentarily slipped into a past life of third-person chest beating in an attempt to get that festival, radio slot etc. across the line...YAWN...Shudder me timbers!.

-I also lived in South-West Victoria for 14 months, selling my art at the markets in Port Fairy and the coastal surrounds, while continuing to gig the bars.
-A push from the coast back to Melbourne came in various forms but a successful job interview to milk buffalo alongside an offer of a two night residency in the city meant" the stroking of buffalo udders was never meant to be for Roesy - The Irish Times."
+I also lived in South-West Victoria for a spell, selling my art at the markets in Port Fairy and the coastal surrounds while continuing to gig the bars.
+A push back to Melbourne came in various forms but a successful job interview to milk buffalo coincided with the offer of a residency gig in the city, meaning " the stroking of buffalo udders was never meant to be for Roesy - The Irish Times."

-Fast forward too many 'Khe Sanh' requests to mention, I quit the pub-gigs, pulled pints behind the bar, studied to be a care worker and drove Uber.
+Fast forward too many 'Khe Sanh' requests to mention, I quit the pub-gigs, worked behind the bar, studied to be a disabilty worker and drove Uber.

-Living in Melbourne at the back of a movie prosthetics studio in a caravan, which became a piece of art in itself.
-I had a studio space separate which I spent most of my time in between Uber alerts was gold.
+Living in Melbourne back then was at the back of a movie prosthetics studio in a caravan, which became a piece of art in itself.
+I had a studio space separate which I spent most of my time in between Uber alerts.
 A fare could take me out locally for a short run or all over the city and surrounds.
 In a lottery of location and time I'd often merge into the 5am airport run, sleep it off, wash, rinse, and repeat.
 Some of those 1000+ trips are like short movies in my head, vast ranging the gammit of human being and beast.

-In the same week I completed my placement at an aged care facility, the art studios where I lived and the pub where I worked, sold.
+In the same week I completed my placement at an aged care facility, both the art studios where I lived and the pub where I worked sold.
 The Pub's owner was to manage a kitchen in a small country town two hours North of Melbourne.

 "When you ain't got nothing, you got nothing to lose" whispered Bob and I asked if they needed a barman.
 "Tell me how does it feeeeeeeel"

-With suburban life well and truly tested to a remarkably impressive level of depression achieved each and every-time, Myself and my daughter spent a number of days and nights exploring what is now, two years later, a happy home in the countryside.
+With suburban life well and truly tested to a remarkable level of depression, each and every-time, myself and my daughter spent a number of days and nights exploring what is now a happy home in the countryside.

-I initially worked as a barman (which was paramount in getting to the know the community) transitioned into Care Work for an Aged Care Community Provider until January 2019 when I set up my own business 'Rogha' as an Independent Support Provider and finally after a decade of searching, found purpose.
+I worked as a barman initially, transitioned into Care Work for an agency until January 2019 when I set up my own business 'Rogha' as an Independent Support Provider.

-In 2020 lock-down I built a home recording studio during 2020 lockdown doubling as a space to offer a music service to my existing clients which has now grown to capacity post lock-down.
-I am not trained as an art or music therapist, nor do I ever promote myself to be.
-I am back at the beginning of my own journey, using creative exploration in spontaneous and exciting ways to explore, communicate, and connect with another.
+I built a home recording studio during 2020 lockdown doubling as a space to offer a music service to my existing clients which has now grown to capacity.
+I'm not trained as an art or music therapist, nor do I ever promote myself to be.
+I am back at the beginning of my own journey, using creative exploration in spontaneous and exciting ways to communicate and connect with another.

-I think that gives a good scope of where life has taken me to date.
+I think that gives a good scope of where the boat has drifted this past decade,